openharmony/docs/en/application-dev/reference/apis/js-apis-sensor.md

 on(type:sensor.SensorType.SENSOR_TYPE_ID_ROTATION_VECTOR,callback:AsyncCallback&lt;RotationVectorResponse&gt;,options?: Options): void

-Subscribes to rotation vector data changes.
+Subscribes to data changes of the rotation vector sensor.
 If this API is called multiple times for the same application, the last call takes effect.

 - Parameters
   | Name| Type| Mandatory| Description|